kokoal/drupal-docker-compose/README.md

 ## Requirements
 - Docker is installed and running
 - Traefik is installed and running
+- You have a network named `proxy` and you have set traefik up in it
 - Docker compose is installed

 ## Set up environment variables